 - Unless instructed by the fire department, never use an elevator during a fire.

-- Speak to your family members, building manager, or neighbors about your fire safety plan and practice it with them.
+- Speak to your family members, building manager or neighbors about your fire escape plan and practice it with them.

-Be Fire-safe Around the House
+Be Fire-Safe Around the Home

 - Don’t overload electrical outlets or extension cords.